jungparc/Terraform-Provider/README.md

 Please see the [NHN Cloud Terraform Provider documentation]() for how to use NHN Cloud Terraform Provider.

-You can also check the [NHN Cloud user guide](https://docs.nhncloud.com/ko/Compute/Instance/ko/terraform-guide/).
+You can also check the [NHN Cloud Terraform User Guide](https://docs.nhncloud.com/en/Compute/Instance/en/terraform-guide/).

 Developing the Provider